sphinx-contrib/pecanwsme/announce.rst

 What's New?
 ===========

-* Add support for Python 3
+* Add support for Sphinx 2.0
+* Logs are moved to debug level to reduce noisiness of output